"What's New For Me This Summer?"

 What’s new this summer for Middle Camp

-One thing that Adina knows how to do better than anyone is create fun and excitement.
+One thing our Middle Campers know how to do better than anyone is create fun and excitement.
 With crazy dancing in the dining hall at breakfast, silly songs at morning announcements, wacky evening activities including special campfires at night, and Middle Camp's own "Goodnight Song" Middle Camp is the place to be!
-Plus, once again this summer Middle Campers will need to be on the lookout for the Goosewolf and Dimpies!
+Plus, once again this summer Middle Campers will need to be on the lookout for the Goosewolf!

 What’s new this summer for Upper Camp

 Our Upper Campers are the oldest campers in Main Camp and their program is designed to keep camp exciting.
 Upper Campers have the opportunity to participate in more intercamps, participate in optional large dramatic productions, have more choice at SIG and Elective times including Choose-a-palooza days, and enjoy following a schedule that allows them to sleep an hour later each day.

 But the true new highlights of Upper Camp are the trips these campers take part in.
 Our Upper Upper Campers (finishing 7th grade) look forward to a three day trip spent White Water Rafting on Maine’s Kennebec River.
 They return from this trip every summer raving about the thrill of conquering the rapids!
 Our Lower Uppers (finishing 6th grade) look forward to experiencing Adventure Days in Lake Placid.
 On this three day trip to the Olympic Village campers get to experience a luge run, a ride down the bobsled track, a tour of the rink where the Miracle on Ice took place, and much much more.

 Our oldest campers!
 With the exciting programs we offer in Senior Camp it’s no wonder that more than 85% of our 14 and 15 year olds return to camp each summer.
 Our Senior Camp program is completely different from the Main Camp program as it is entirely elective based.